Water-Melon/Melon/README.md

 make && make install
 ```

-There is only one static library `libmelon.a` to be created.
+There is only one static library `libmelon_static.a` to be created.